 - Read: Command line tips

-Install Python (in class) if necessary; test-drive Terminal (Mac) or PowerShell (Windows).
+Install Python (in class); test-drive Terminal (Mac) or PowerShell (Windows).

 Introduction to the command line.